jacobcook1995/EcosystemAssembly/Assembly/README.md

 # Assembly Package
 Made a package to contain code used for modelling microbial ecosystem assembly with the inclusion of end product inhibition.
+## Procedure for generating the data for the paper
+All simulations are carried out using the form_comm.jl file in the analysis file.
+This file generates a parameter set using the make_full.jl and fullParameters.jl scripts (in the parameters folder).
+Simulations are then run via the full.jl script from the simulate folder.
+The generated parameter sets and the output data is then saved in the Paras and Output folders, respectively.
+The script removal.jl (analysis folder) is then used to find if simulated communities have reached steady-state, and if they have not simulates the dynamics until they have reached steady state.
+This script makes use of function from the script analytic.jl (simulate folder).
+The plots used in the manuscript were generated using the scripts in the folder figures.
-## Summary of the scripts in this repository
+## Full summary of the scripts in this repository
-It is important to note that many of this scripts are partly and/or fully redundant and are being retained for long term storage.
+It is important to note that many of this scripts are partly and/or fully redundant and are being retained for long term storage.\
 The structure of the module is provided in Assembly.jl.
 I have made a script called MyPlots.jl to store functions to assist plotting.\
 The simulate folder contains scripts that run simulations and return results.